Osmorhiza berteroi Hook. & Arn.

 Basis for Listing

-The distribution of this small, woodland herb is centered in the forested regions of western North America.
+The distribution of this small woodland herb is centered in the forested regions of western North America.
 Osmorhiza berteroi has secondary population centers in eastern North America and temperate South America, hence its common name, Chilean sweet cicely.
-This species was first collected in Minnesota in 1870 by J. C. Jones near Hovland in Cook County, but was not seen again until 1978 when it was relocated near the original collection site.
+This species was first collected in Minnesota in 1870 by J. C. Jones near Hovland in Cook County but was not seen again until 1978, when it was relocated near the original collection site.
 Subsequent searches have documented only a handful of additional sites in the vicinity, all with small populations in old-growth northern hardwood forests.
-These forests are isolated on a narrow ridge that parallels the north shore of Lake Superior from Duluth to the Canadian border.
+These forests are isolated on a narrow ridge that parallels the north shore of Lake Superior from Duluth to the Canadian border (North Shore Highlands Subsection).
 While this covers a distance of 240 km (149 mi.), only a small portion harbors O. berteroi.
 Forests of this type are rare and in increasing demand for a variety of uses.
 The ecological integrity of these forests is also threatened by intensive recreational use and residential developments.
 For these reasons, O. berteroi was listed as an endangered species in Minnesota in 1984.

 Osmorhiza berteroi can be distinguished from the common O. claytonii (Clayton's sweet cicely) and O. longistylis (aniseroot) by the absence of involucels subtending the rays of the umbels.
 However, distinguishing O. berteroi from the equally rare O. depauperata (blunt-fruited sweet cicely) is difficult and requires close examination of the mature fruit.
 In O. berteroi, the body of the fruit is long and narrow with a conical-shaped stylopodium that is higher than it is broad and with styles about 1 mm (0.04 in.) long.
 In O. depauperata, the fruit is shorter and proportionately wider with a depressed stylopodium that is broader than it is high and with styles about 0.5 mm (0.02 in.) long.

 Osmorhiza berteroi occurs in northern mesic hardwood forests dominated by Acer saccharum (sugar maple).
-It appears to prefer moist soil on gentle, south-facing slopes.
-In at least one location it is associated with small, wet-mesic swales.
-It occurs with typical species of this habitat type such as Rubus parviflorus (thimbleberry), Streptopus roseus (rose twistedstalk), and Viola pubescens (yellow violet).
+It appears to prefer moist soil on gentle south-facing slopes.
+In at least one location, it is associated with small wet-mesic swales.
+It occurs with typical species of this habitat type such as Rubus parviflorus (thimbleberry), Streptopus lanceolatus (rose twistedstalk), and Viola pubescens (yellow violet).